clarity-hq/product-eng-exercise/README.md

 The goal of this exercise is to build a filter menu similar to Linear's:
 ![linear preview video](/linear_preview.gif)

 We'll leave it up to you to decide what filters make sense here.
+We think that Linear did a pretty great job at designing the filtering system - try to imitate their UI and UX patterns as much as possible.

 # Setup